 As you have probably noticed, I have a fetish for visiting UNESCO World Heritage Sites.

-Having visited 190 at the time of writing, I often am asked if I plan on visiting all of them.
+Having visited 400 of them, I often am asked if I plan on visiting all of them.

 The answer is “no” and I’m not even sure it is possible.
-As of 2019, there are 10,92 UNESCO World Heritage sites and about 1-2 dozen are added every year.
-It would be difficult to keep up with the new entries on the list, let alone making a dent in the 900+ already listed.
+As of 2020, there are 1,120 UNESCO World Heritage sites and about two dozen are added every year.
+It would be difficult to keep up with the new entries on the list, let alone making a dent in the 1,100+ already listed.

 The most I know of that any one person has visited is Bill Altaffer who has been traveling for over 60 years and claims to have visited 808.
 Iain Jackson of Scottland has visited 691 world heritage sites.
 He has been visiting them since the 1980s and claims that his unvisited list is now larger than it was in the ’80s just because they keep making so many.